ballerina-platform/module-ballerina-ftp/ftp/src/ftp/Module.md

 **FTP Listener Sample**

 The FTP Listener can be used to listen to a remote directory.
-It will keep listening to the specified directory and periodically notify the file addition and deletion.
+It will keep listening to the specified directory and periodically notify on file addition and deletion.

 ```ballerina
 import ballerina/log;